-Blue Zones and National Geographic studied areas around the world which were home to the highest proportions of people who reached age 100.
-In their studies, they found nine common similarities known as:
+Blue Zones and National Geographic studied areas around the world that were home to the highest proportions of people who reached age 100.
+In their studies, they found nine common similarities know as the Power 9:

 • Purpose– Those who live longest have a reason to wake up in the morning and feel excited about the day ahead.

 • Downshift– Having a stress-reducing routine that’s part of normal daily life helps reduce the risk of suffering from stress-related illnesses, like chronic inflammation.

 • 80% Rule– Many who live long lives are disciplined when it comes to food and stop eating when they are 80% full.

 • Plant Slant– A common theme among centenarians was a plant-based diet.
 Many only eat meat on average five times per month.

 • Wine at 5– Surprisingly, drinking alcohol frequently, but in moderation has been contributed to longevity.

 • Belong– Those who attend faith-based services four times per month will add between 4 to 14 years of life expectancy.